Instalily/pst_scraper/README.md

 - Email addresses are stored in lowercase to ensure consistent matching
 - The body field in emails.csv uses CSV-compatible escaping for quotes and newlines (see Body Text Formatting section)
 - All transformations to the body text are reversible using the provided restoration code

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## About

+This project is maintained by [Instalily](https://github.com/Instalily).
+For any questions or issues, please open an issue on the [GitHub repository](https://github.com/Instalily/pst_scraper/issues).